 Monte Brione crossing

-Monte Brione 374 m falls steeply on the shores of Garda Lake near the Forte San Nicolò and creeps like a long rocky wedge in the Sarca plain between Riva del Garda and Arco.
+Monte Brione 374 m is a small mountain falling steeply on the shores of Garda Lake near the Forte San Nicolò (Riva del Garda) and creeps like a long rocky wedge in the Sarca plain, between Riva del Garda and Arco.
 On the East side overlooking the Valle di Linfano and the village of Torbole, it shows a vertical rock wall about 200 m high formed by friable limestones, while on the west side it slopes gently with woods and olive groves towards Riva.
 The particular conformation of the mountain allows the performance of a profitable ring following a stretch of the Sentiero della Pace, a path 520 km long starting from Passo del Tonale and reaching the Marmolada, across the front line of the WWI (Great War).
 Uphill the itinerary climbs up without any difficulty and with breathtaking views along a panoramic path located on the large ridge that dominates the rocky wall facing East, while downhill it follows the gentle vegetated slopes located to the west, bringing back to the starting point.

 This itinerary has a strong naturalistic, panoramic and above all historical interest.
 In fact, due to its dominant position and being located near the border with Italy, Monte Brione was transformed by the Austro-Hungarian Empire into an impregnable fortress between 1860 and the beginning of the WWI.
 Some majestic forts were built on the mountain with the aim of monitoring the northern part of the lake: with the construction of three fortresses between 1860 and the beginning of the WWI: in addition to the Forte San Nicolò where it begins the route, the Forte Garda, the Batteria di Mezzo and the Forte S. Alessandro.
 These fortifications are still intact and can be visited during the ascent.